Southern Boys: World Championship Wrestling (1990–1992)

+The Wild-Eyed Southern Boys (1990–1991)

-Smothers and Armstrong made their debut for World Championship Wrestling on April 23, 1990, in a dark match at a Main Event/NWA Worldwide taping in Marietta, Georgia.
-Wrestling as "The Wild-Eyed Southern Boys", their first television appearance came on May 12 at a World Championship Wrestling taping where they defeated Kevin Sullivan and Cactus Jack via disqualification.
+Smothers and Armstrong made their debut for World Championship Wrestling on April 23, 1990, in a dark match at a WCW Main Event/NWA Worldwide taping in Marietta, Georgia.
+Wrestling as "the Wild-Eyed Southern Boys", their first television appearance came on May 12 at a World Championship Wrestling taping where they defeated Kevin Sullivan and Cactus Jack via disqualification.
 On May 20 on the Main Event the new team upset WCW United States Tag Team Champions The Midnight Express in a non-title match.
 Later that month they entered a house show series against WCW World Tag Team Champions Doom, but were unsuccessful in their efforts.

-On June 13, 1990, they faced off against The Fabulous Freebirds at the Clash of the Champions XI "Coastal Crush" show and were victorious.
+On June 13, 1990, they faced off against the Fabulous Freebirds at Clash of the Champions XI and were victorious.
 Jimmy Garvin and Michael Hayes were able to gain a measure of revenge by defeating them on the June 16th, 1990 episode of WCW Worldwide after holding the tights.
 An appearance by the Midnight Express' manager Jim Cornette would transition the Southern Boys to their first feud.
 This led to the first PPV showing for Smothers and Armstrong, as they fell to The Midnight Express on July 7, 1990, at the Great American Bash 1990.
-Smothers and Armstrong would continue to feud with the Midnight Express before transitioning to a series against the self-declared "Southern Champions" The Fabulous Freebirds.
-In August they engaged in a "best of 3" series against The Freebirds, and on September 5, 1990, they defeated Hayes and Garvin at Clash of the Champions XII "Fall Brawl: Mountain Madness".
+Smothers and Armstrong would continue to feud with the Midnight Express before transitioning to a series against the self-declared "Southern Champions" the Fabulous Freebirds.
+In August they engaged in a "best of 3" series against the Freebirds, and on September 5, 1990, they defeated Hayes and Garvin at Clash of the Champions XII.

 On the September 22, 1990, episode of World Championship Wrestling the Southern Boys fell once more to The Midnight Express in a match where the winner received a United States Tag Team Championship shot.
 On the October 6th episode of The Main Event, the duo fell to the newly arrived Nasty Boys.
-Their televised slump continued at the Halloween Havoc 1990, where they were defeated by The Master Blasters after Jim Cornette interfered in the match.
+Their televised slump continued at the Halloween Havoc 1990, where they were defeated by the Master Blasters (Al Green and a rookie Kevin Nash) after Jim Cornette interfered in the match.
 Cornette and Stan Lane departed from the promotion immediately afterwards, and there was no resolution to the Southern Boys/Midnight Express storyline.
-They moved instead to a house show series with the Blasters (Al Green and a rookie Kevin Nash).
+They moved instead to a house show series with the Master Blasters.